w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 ## What do we want TC39 and ECMA-402 to do?

-We would like ECMAScript to add a new datatype for [natural language](https://www.w3.org/TR/i18n-glossary/#def_natural_language) strings that, in addition to existing `String` methods, includes attributes for language and base direction, plus appropriate methods for interacting with these attributes.
+We asking ECMAScript to add a new datatype for [natural language](https://www.w3.org/TR/i18n-glossary/#def_natural_language) strings that, in addition to existing `String` methods, includes attributes for language and base direction, plus appropriate methods for interacting with these attributes.

 We have reached a rough consensus with W3C TAG and several working groups that this is a desirable approach to the problem of consistent interchange of natural language strings.
 Such a datatype might also be consistent with or leverage work done by Unicode's MessageFormat working group and potentially related work at ECMA-402 in support of localization and runtime string formatting.
 However, these would be "nice-to-have" from our point of view.

 A model for such a datatype can be found in [webidl#1025](https://github.com/whatwg/webidl/issues/1025), wherein we requested that WebIDL add a `Localizable` type to IDL.
 Our goal in defining a datatype via core standards, such as EMCAScript and WebIDL, is to avoid having each specification define its own (possibly different) natural language string definition.
 This would promote interoperability.
 TAG agrees that the next step would be for TC39 to consider such an addition.

-## What solutions have been considered?

-Different threads have suggested different ways of providing this:

-* Provide a `Localizable` dictionary definition that each Specification can define locally. _While this would be effective in addressing the needs of a given API or document format, interoperability might be harmed since there would be no built-in support in core libraries and since mapping between specifications/APIs/formats would have to be done manually._
-* Provide a `Localizable` type in [WebIDL](https://github.com/whatwg/webidl/issues/1025) that Specifications can just reference. _This would be effective for specifications that use IDL, but might not address the needs found in libraries, runtimes, etc. Also, IDL tries to mirror what ECMAScript does._
-* Use [JSON-LD serialization forms](https://www.w3.org/TR/json-ld/#base-direction) based on the `i18n` namespace. _This solution is already effective for JSON-LD, but is limited to JSON-LD._
-* Use an application-specific means of encoding the values into a string’s character sequence (such as used by [WebAuthn](https://www.w3.org/TR/webauthn-2/#sctn-strings-langdir); note I18N's [comments](https://github.com/w3c/webauthn/issues?q=is%3Aissue+is%3Aopen+label%3Ai18n-needs-resolution) about this). _This solution solves a specifications immediate local needs, but does not address interoperability concerns._

 ### What is the state of the request to WebIDL?